 - While carrying out any investment assessment, first calculate risk.

-- Make decisions at your own and be self-determining.
-After listing down risks, you make decisions based on involved risks.
-Whatever you decide, you owe that and be self-determining regarding your decisions and actions.
+- Make decisions on your own and be self-determining.
+After listing risks, you make decisions based on involved risks.
+Whatever you decide, you should be be self-determining regarding your decisions and actions.

-- Being a humble and admitting, where you are deficient in is the birth of perception.
-Committing mistakes is human factor and admitting your mistakes is undoubtedly humbleness.
+- Being humble and admitting where you are deficient the first step towards perception.
+Committing mistakes is human, and admitting your mistakes is part of being humble.

-- For errors and mistakes reduction, investigate thoroughly.
-Accepting mistakes are good but nothing is as good as avoiding mistakes.
-Before making any investment, you must try your best to reduce inaccuracies and mistake by investigating thoroughly.
+- In order to reduce errors and mistakes, investigate thoroughly.
+Accepting mistakes is good but nothing is as good as avoiding mistakes.

-- Assigning capital intelligently is must.
-While making any investment capital is assigned, allocating capital and asset intelligently is must and while doing so you must take lots of care.
+- While making any investment capital is assigned, allocating capital and assets intelligently is a must.

-- Oppose the normal individual prejudice to do something and have endurance.
+- Oppose the normal inclination to do something and have patience.

-- In appropriate situation, be determined and confident.
+- In appropriate situations, be determined and confident.

 - Accept change.
-Change is a common phenomenon of any business and investment so recognize, accept, and acknowledge that as a part of investment business.
+Change is a common phenomenon of any business and investment so recognize, accept, and acknowledge it instead of fighting it tooth and nail.

 - Pay attention.
-Pay concentration during investment.
-Pay concentration and be aware of your surroundings and your acts while investing.
-Where you lack attention and concentration, it is your first step towards failure.
+When you lack attention and concentration, you’ve taken your first step towards failure.

-- For the Construction of Residences for Stanford Law School, he contributed shares equal to 43.5 million dollars, to Stanford University.
+- For the Construction of Residences for Stanford Law School, he contributed shares equal to $43.5 million, to Stanford University.

 - He contributed for the renovation of Green Library after wide-ranging harm by the Loma Prieta Earthquake.

-- For lighting improvements in Hutchins Hall and the William W. Cook Legal Research, Charlie Munger donated 3 million dollars to the University of Michigan Law School in 2007.
+- For lighting improvements in Hutchins Hall and the William W. Cook Legal Research, Charlie Munger donated $3 million to the University of Michigan Law School in 2007.

-- For restoration of Lawyers Club Residencies, Charlie Munger donated 23 million dollars, to the Lawyer School in 2011.
+- For restoration of Lawyers Club Residencies, Charlie Munger donated $23 million, to the Lawyer School in 2011.